Best time to travel to Fuerteventura

-If you want to get to know the most beautiful beaches in Fuerteventura, I recommend visiting Cofete Beach, Sotavento Beach, Viejo Rey Beach, Castillo Beach, Escalera Beach, Popcorn Beach, Del Mal Nombre Beach, Ojos Beach and Ajuy Beach.
+If you want to get to know the most beautiful beaches, I recommend visiting Cofete Beach, Sotavento Beach, Viejo Rey Beach, Castillo Beach, Escalera Beach, Popcorn Beach, Del Mal Nombre Beach, Ojos Beach and Ajuy Beach.
 In this post about the best beaches in Fuerteventura, I talk about each beach and explain how to get there.

 As for towns, I recommend visiting Betancuria, El Cotillo and Corralejo.

-The best way to visit Fuerteventura is by car, therefore, I recommend renting a car in Fuerteventura.
+The best way to visit Fuerteventura is by car, therefore, I recommend renting a car.
 If this is not an option, you can visit Fuerteventura by public transport but you will be quite limited.